BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 this place! this is none other but the house of God, and this is the gate of heaven.

-28:18 And Jkacob rose up early in the morning, and took the stone that he had put for his pillows, and set it up for a pillar, and poured oil upon the top of it.
+28:18 And Jacob rose up early in the morning, and took the stone that he had put for his pillows, and set it up for a pillar, and poured oil upon the top of it.

-28:19
+28:19 And he called the name of that place Bethel: but the name of that city was called Luz at first.

+28.20